 • Waffles may be frozen in an even layer in a zip top bag for up to 3 months.
 Simply toast until warmed through and enjoy!

 • These banana waffles are great served like toast!
-Slather with your favorite nut butter, fruit, cacao nibs or nuts, and drizzle a bit of maple syrup over the top.
+Slather them with your favorite nut butter, fruit, cacao nibs or nuts, and drizzle a bit of maple syrup over the top.

 Nutrition